-This may seem fairly straightforward, but this is a very complicated area of the law that requires in-depth knowledge of the court rules, the legal precedents, and court procedures in order to prevail.
+This may seem fairly straightforward, but this is a very complicated area of the law that requires in-depth knowledge of the court rules, the legal precedents, and court procedures to prevail.

 What Happens if You Prevail on an Application for Post-Conviction Relief

-When you file an application for post-conviction relief, you are essentially arguing that the judgment rendered in your case is wrong and significant modifications are necessary in order to restore your rights.
+When you apply for post-conviction relief, you are essentially arguing that the judgment rendered in your case is wrong and that significant modifications are necessary to restore your rights.
 After the hearing, and careful consideration of the law and the evidence presented, the judge has broad authority to order the following: